dret/servmeta/format.md

  * *contact* : (string) name of the primary contact for this service
  * *date* : (RFC3339 string) date this document was last modified
  * *concepts* : (array of URLs)

+## TO DO

+Valiator should create an annotated version of your submitting servmeta document.